 When someone includes you in a Group FaceTime call, you can join the call from the transcript.
 Just click Join in the FaceTime message bubble.

-Group FaceTime (available with macOS Mojave 10.14.1 or later or iOS 12.1 or later) may not be available in all regions.
+Group FaceTime (available with the macOS Mojave 10.14.3 Supplemental Update or later, iOS 12.1.4 or later, or iPadOS) may not be available in all countries or regions.